 encourage a shared sense of place by building on the community’s social, cultural and built heritage.

 Cultural Festivals supports a diverse range of events that showcase, celebrate and support local cultures, people, places and arts practice.
-Cultural Festival grants are available only to incorporated groups and organisations.
 Applications must show that the project meets one or more of the stated objectives and priorities in order to be considered for funding:

 a program with artistic or cultural merit, which is the primary focus of the festival;